linux-system-roles/systemd/README.md

 ### systemd_unit_file_templates

 List of systemd unit file names that should be deployed to managed nodes.
-Each name should correspond to Jinja template file that will be templated out to managed nodes, e.g. for unit `foo.service` the respective `foo.service.j2` will be templated and copied over to managed nodes.
+Each name should correspond to Jinja template file that will be templated out to managed nodes.
 If the local file has a `.j2` suffix it will be stripped to form the service name.

 ### systemd_dropins